Ajax sign USMNT U-20 star Alex Mendez | Goal.com

 More signings are expected in Amsterdam before the end of the transfer window, with captain and centre-back Matthijas de Ligt also moving on to Juventus.

-Mendez was born in South Central Los Angeles and previously played for the youth teams of LA Galaxy before departing to Europe in 2018 to persue his career as a professional.
+Mendez was born in South Central Los Angeles and previously played for the youth teams of LA Galaxy before departing to Europe in 2018 to pursue his career as a professional.

 The midfielder has particularly impressed in his performances for the USWNT junior sides, though, and has been tipped as a potential star of the next generation.